turbotas/SonOpen/README.md

 -----------------
 Many people have spend thousands on their Sonos systems.
 With good reason because it's a great system.
 It passed the 'Apple' test in that it 'just works'.

 In January 2020, Sonos announced that some of the products would be obsoleted and would stop working.
 But much more than that, any systems with those obsolete components in would stop working.
 This is a terrible descision.
 The functionally identical equivalents cost hundreds.
-Sonos quicky undertook some spin and backpedalled part of their abbouncement, but they didn't undo it - they just watered it down.
+Sonos quicky undertook some corporate spin and backpedalled part of their announcement, but they didn't undo it - they just watered it down.

 This has caused many to wonder if another way is possible?  this project may never write a line of code but it has lofty, but simple goals: